MicrosoftDocs/well-architected/well-architected/performance-efficiency/tradeoffs.md

 - Conducting root cause analysis of performance issues identifies deficiencies in processes or implementations that require correction.
 The team should consider the exercise a learning opportunity.
 If team members are blamed for issues, morale can be affected.

 - Routine and ad hoc processes can affect workload performance.
-It's often best to perform these activities during off-peak hours.
+It's often considered preferable to perform these activities during off-peak hours.
 However, off-peak hours can be inconvenient or outside of regular hours for the team members who are responsible for or skilled in these tasks.

 ## Related links